Learn how we predict crescent moon visibility using astronomy and machine learning

 The model outputs a probability (0-100%) which is mapped to a human-readable confidence label:

-Additional verified observation records sourced from MoonSighting.org.uk, providing sighting reports from the UK and international locations that strengthen and diversify our training dataset.
+Additional verified observation records sourced from MoonSighting.org.uk, providing sighting reports from the UK and international locations.